microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/beta/docs/New-MgBetaTenantRelationshipManagedTenantAuditEvent.md

 ```

 ### -ActivityDateTime
-The time when the activity ocurred.
+The time when the activity occurred.
 Required.
 Read-only.